alekdavis/PostmanUtilities/README.md

 ## Primary test functions
 Use primary test functions to initialize and execute tests.
 Primary test functions are grouped under the `utils.test` namespace and include:
 * [utils.test.initialize](#utilstestinitialize):
-Use to initialize request data in the pre-request script.
+Use to initialize request data in pre-request scripts.
 * [utils.test.positive](#utilstestpositive):
-Use to execute a positive test.
+Use to execute positive tests.
 * [utils.test.negative](#utilstestnegative):
-Use to execute a negative test.
+Use to execute negative tests.
 * [utils.test.neutral](#utilstestneutral):
 Use if you need to execute additional tests that must run separately from the primary (positive or negative) test defined for a request.